trentlarson/uport-demo/README.md

 ###### Release

+Create a release in GitHub, `git pull`, then do one of the following:

+- Manually follow the steps in `./scripts/deploy.sh` (because doing them automatically has borked the server in the past, hanging with 99% CPU usage by kswapd0).

-Create a release in GitHub, `git pull`, then: `./scripts/deploy.sh ubuntutest release-endorser.ch.XXX ~/.ssh/id_rsa` ... and change "ubuntutest" to "ubuntu" when deploying to production
+- ... or, if you're feeling lucky, run `./scripts/deploy.sh ubuntutest release-endorser.ch.XXX ~/.ssh/key` ... and change "ubuntutest" to "ubuntu" when deploying to production.